Over Eternal Peace: Reviews

 In a comparative analysis of three works from Levitan's "dramatic cycle" of the first half of the 1890s, the art historian Vladimir Petrov wrote that if in the first painting of the trilogy – By The Pool – "the expression of the artist's experiences and understanding of the dissonances and contradictions of existence had a deeply personal, almost irrational character," in the second painting – Vladimirka – the "socio-historical 'dimension' of the pictures" predominates, then in the third and final painting – Over Eternal Peace – "Levitan's dramatic 'thinking in pictures' takes on an almost natural-philosophical, planetary scale in its essence."
-According to Petrov, the painting Over Eternal Peace, which in many ways echoes Alexei Savrasov's Tomb on the banks of the Volga (1874, Altai State Museum of Art), "inherits the tradition of elegiac reflections in art" and is "a truly monumental picture, a kind of epic elegy."
+According to Petrov, the painting Over Eternal Peace, which in many ways echoes Alexei Savrasov's Grave on the banks of the Volga (1874, Altai State Museum of Art), "inherits the tradition of elegiac reflections in art" and is "a truly monumental picture, a kind of epic elegy."

 The art historian Vitaly Manin noted that the motif, composition and colour scheme of Over Eternal Peace are "deeply characteristic of Russian nature."
 Discussing the philosophical significance of the work, he wrote that the image of the painting "evokes many associations, allusions and assumptions."
 According to Manin, in the "deliberate expressive plasticity of the painting" one can easily read "a sense of the power of the natural element and the meanings implicit in it."
 In his opinion, Over Eternal Peace is "one of the artist's most expressive works, dynamic and 'associative'."